-Today you will continue north west to Darchen, which is set at 4,575m/15,010ft, and is a tatty and rather rundown township.
-Your permits will be scrutinised here and your Tibetan guide will negotiate the Chinese bureaucracy and meet with the man employed by the local state prefecture to round up teams of yaks for paying pilgrims.
+Once in Darchan your Tibetan guide will negotiate Chinese bureaucracy and your permits will be scrutinised and stamped.
+He will also meet with the man employed by the local state prefecture to organise the teams of yaks for paying pilgrims, to find yaks to carry your baggage.
 This whole procedure may well be a rather protracted business.

-Once everything is in order you will trek west from the edge of town, firstly heading to a cairn and prayer flags at 4,730m/15,518ft.
-This is the first of four chaktsal-gang 'prostration stations' on the kora and offers an excellent view of Kailash.
-Turning north up the valley of the Lha Chu, you descend to
+Overnight: Himalayan Kailash Hotel or Similar, Darchan (Meals: BLD)

+Day 15: Drive to Tarboche.
+Meet yaks.
+Start trek and trek to Diraphuk - 5,210m/17,093 - 13kms/8mls, 5-7 hours.

-Tarboche, a tall pole adorned with prayer flags where you will meet your yaks.
-Nearby is Chorten-Kangri.
-It is considered an auspicious act to pass through the small archway formed by the two legs of this chorten.
-The trail continues across the plain to Shershong, an hour after which you will cross a bridge leading to Chuku Gompa high on the hillside above.
+Today you will drive to Tarboche.
+Tarboche is famous for its tall pole adorned with prayer flags, and as the site of Saga Dawa Festival which you will return to after your Kora.
+You will meet your yaks here and start the kora.
+Nearby is Chorten-Kangri: it is considered an auspicious act to pass through the small archway formed by the two legs of this chorten.
+From Tarboche you trek across the plain to Shershong, and after an hour you will see Chuku Gompa high on the hillside above.
 All the monasteries on the Kailash circuit were destroyed during the Cultural Revolution.
-Chuku Gompa was the first to be rebuilt and contains a few treasures that were rescued from the original gompas.
-You will camp alongside the river below the Gompa.
+You will pass below Chuku Gompa which was one of the the first to be rebuilt and contains a few treasures that were rescued from the original gompas.

-Day 15: Trek past Damding Donkhang, 4,890m/16,043ft - 21⁄2 hours.

-The route today is easy to follow as you will be following pilgrims on the Kora.
-You will pass below Chuku gompa, (which you may have visited yesterday).
-This is one of four small monasteries that have been rebuilt after the Chinese Cultural Revolution.
 There are some very interesting and little known connections between these monasteries and Bhutan.
 If time allows and you are feeling strong, the gompa is well worth a visit.

-The trail continues through a most fantastic gorge, with stupendous flying buttresses on the western side and views up to Kailash on the east.
+Your trail then continues through a most fantastic gorge, with stupendous flying buttresses on the western side and views up to Kailash on the east.
 The cliffs are incredibly impressive, unique and awesome, and walking is likely to be slow as you take in the cliffs, hanging valleys, side peaks and enormously long thin waterfalls coming off these.
+You will go past some stone huts and obtain a fine view of the west face of Mount Kailash before you see the bridge leading to Dira Phuk Monastery.
+Your lodge for tonight is located not far from Diraphuk Monastery.